 Maintain the Data Center Best Practice Rulebase

-As conditions in your data center change, update the Security policy rulebase accordingly.
-Modify rules to control new and modified applications, protect new servers and other devices, and account for user feedback about application availability.
+As conditions change, update the Security policy rulebase to control new and modified applications, protect new devices, and address user feedback about application availability.

 Applications constantly evolve, so your application allow list needs to evolve with them.
 Because the best practice rules leverage policy objects to simplify administration, adding support for a new application or removing an application from your allow list typically means modifying the corresponding application group or application filter accordingly.